 Denver Permaculture House for Sale

-We are looking to relocate out of Denver in 2024, and are looking for gardening permaculture home buyer who will preserve the trees and continue to grow the landscaping to add more vegetable gardens, native plants and native flower beds.
-With 17 trees on the property, there is plenty of shade plus fruit too, and plenty of garden space in the vegetable garden beds that surround the perimeter of the backyard.
+We are looking to relocate, and are looking for a gardener home buyer who is interested in permaculture who can preserve the trees and continue to grow the landscaping to add more vegetable gardens, native plants and native flower beds.
+With 17 trees on the property, there is plenty of shade, plus fruit too, and plenty of garden space in the vegetable garden beds that surround the perimeter of the backyard.
 With raspberries, blackberries, apples, crabapples, saffron, hardneck garlic, herbs, and occasionally apricots, this is a permaculturist's dream home in Denver!
-You can continue turning this 9,150 sqft lot into a permaculture oasis by planting more fruiting trees and shrubs and vegetable beds to continue this property as an urban garden!
+You can continue turning this triple 9,150 sqft lot into a permaculture oasis by planting more fruiting trees and shrubs and vegetable beds to continue this property as an urban garden!

 The property has six fruiting trees and lots more shrubs, including 3 delicious Serviceberries, one very giving old apple tree, as well as apricots, sand cherry, raspberries, blackberries, and possible apricots.
 The apricots bloom every year in March, but ususally it freezes several times after their bloom resulting in only one or two apricots in the summer.
 Good for lack of mess, but one of these years they should produce a bounty if we have a warm spring!